llewelld/pico-build-all/README.md

 sudo dpkg -i libpam-pico_0.0.3-1_amd64.deb
 ```

-## Using Pico

-You've installed the packages but it hasn't caused any visible change to your system.
-There are still a few things you need to do: install the app on your phone; pair your phone with your computer; and configure the PAM.

-### Install the app on an Android phone
+## Install the app on an Android phone

 The easiest way to install the app is to deploy it to your phone via USB.
 Ensure your phone has [developer debugging](https://www.kingoapp.com/root-tutorials/how-to-enable-usb-debugging-mode-on-android.htm) enabled and connect it via USB to your computer.
 To check whether your phone is developer-enabled and correctly connected, enter the following on the computer it's connected to.